hakiemasri/DOSM-ingest/README.md

 https://open.dosm.gov.my/data-catalogue

+1.
-1. This project uses python.
+This project uses python.
 You can install python using anaconda (https://docs.anaconda.com/anaconda/install/windows/) or  https://www.python.org/downloads/
 The library used are:
 pandas: a library for data manipulation and analysis
 sqlalchemy: a library for database interaction that provides a high-level interface for working with SQL databases
 sqlite3: a built-in Python library for working with SQLite databases
 datetime: a built-in Python library for working with dates and times
 requests: a library for making HTTP requests to web servers
 io: a built-in Python library for working with input/output streams
 pyarrow: a library for handling large data sets with efficient memory use and performance
+Flask: A web framework for Python.
+render_template: A function for rendering HTML templates.
+redirect: A function for redirecting to a different URL.
+sqlite3: A module for working with SQLite databases.
+math: A module for mathematical operations.
+SQLAlchemy: An Object Relational Mapper (ORM) for Python.
+text: A module for creating SQL expressions.
+abort: A function for handling HTTP errors.

+2.
+The databse used is sqlite, this is because my laptop ssd broke and sqlite are easy to install.
+Download here (https://www.sqlite.org/download.html)
+Although, postgress and mysql are also a good option.

 3.
+For automation and alert, telegram bot api and airflow is used.
+Airflow is installed using docker. https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html Telegram api can be referred here.https://telegram-bot-sdk.readme.io/docs/getting-started

+4.
+Flask is used to create web app.   https://pypi.org/project/Flask/

+5.
+First, we ingest the website using ingest.ipynb
+Note that we can run ipynb files on python terminal if we create ingest.py. ingest.ipynb will ingest the data and create "DOSM.db".
+-The ingest_pricecatcher_data() function is used to ingest data from multiple Parquet files hosted on Google Cloud Storage into a SQLite database.
+-The function first creates a table called IngestedURLs in the SQLite database to keep track of URLs that have already been ingested.
+It then creates a list of URLs     for all pricecatcher files from the current date back to January 2022.
+-For each URL, the function checks if the URL has already been ingested by querying the IngestedURLs table.
+If the URL has not been ingested, the function downloads     the Parquet file from the URL, reads it into a Pandas DataFrame, adds a source column to the DataFrame with the URL as its value, and slices the date column into       day, month, and year columns.
+-Table premise and item table are ingested using pandas.
+-indexes are created to optimize performance.
+-ingest_pricecatcher_data is run to ingest price table.

+6.
+App.ipynb creates a web application.
+The application interacts with a DOSM.db to retrieve information about product prices from different premises.
+The web   application has two endpoints: the first one, accessed by the root URL "/", returns a template called "home.html"
+The second endpoint is accessed when the user submits a form, and it's located at "/result".
+This endpoint processes the form data, validates it, builds an SQL query, retrieves data from the database, and finally renders a template called "result.html" that displays the results.
+After running the script, we can go to localhost to query our database.
+Comma will be used ',' to query BETWEEN.
+The result will be displayed limited to 50 per page.

+7.
+For the automation, please refer airflow/dags/ingest_and_alert.py Airflow DAG is used to schedule the (5) process script daily at midnight.
+Refer to Capture.png for screenshot of Airflow.
+Alert function uses telegram sends an alert via the Telegram app to https://t.me/dosmalrtgrp when the ingestion is complete or execption occurs when script is running.